 Routine should have an emphasis on crowd appeal.
 These routines are intended for quick, spur of the moment game day situations; there may or may not be a repeated sequence of choreography.
-Teams will choose one of the following: sideline routine, stand routine, drum cadence, band/call & repeat chants with or without vocals.
+Teams will choose one of the following: sideline, stand routine, drum cadence, call & repeat chants, and/or band chants with or without vocals.
 This routine should have a clearly defined start and definite finish before transitioning to the next section.